-Notice of Completion 3.14
+Notice of Completion

-At the completion of the study, a Notice of Completion will be distributed to outline the findings of the study and opportunities for comment.
-The Notice is planned to be sent to the contact list, uploaded to the project webpage, and posted in the LaSalle Post on or before the week of January 8, 2024.
+At the completion of the study, a Notice of Completion was distributed to outline the findings of the study and opportunities to review and comment on this report.
+The Notice was sent to the contact list, uploaded to the project webpage, and posted in the LaSalle Post during the week of January 8, 2024.